sehqlr/word-agent/features.md

 * New/Open/Save(As)
 * Undo/Redo
 * About Dialog
+* Help Dialog
+* Keyboard shortcuts
+* Toolbar with basic features, with the option of hiding it with F3.
+This is called "Typewriter mode"

-There are currently no keyboard shortcuts, nor is there any formatting.
+There are currently is no formatting tools.
+See below.

 ### Future Features, introduced in odd-numbered releases